Operations and Project

 Approach

-Define clear, actionable requirements before execution to remove ambiguity and reduce recurring questions.
+Define clear, actionable requirements before execution to remove ambiguity.

 Organize work into defined stages with clear ownership to ensure consistency and progression.